gDelgado14/gDelgado14.github.io/_drafts/books.md

 ####Josh Waitzkin

-It's actually quite odd to realize that most of us don't work on our learning methodology - we just assumed learning ability is this fixed thing.
+It's actually quite odd to realize that most of us don't work on our learning methodology - we just assume learning ability is this fixed thing.
 This book has far reaching implications that span farther than just improving your learning ability.

+---

+##short stories

+* The egg - Andy Weir

+##Podcasts

+##blog posts